 This should be the highlight of your message.
 It doesn’t have to be crazy or wild, but it must give them some compelling reason to return your call.

-If you’re in the mortgage business it might be something like:
+If you’re in the mortgage business, it might be something like this:

-- “Rates just dropped today because of XYZ, but this negative thing is lurking around the corner.”
+- “Rates just dropped today because of XYZ, but this negative thing lurks around the corner.”

-- “My team leader just told me that I can waive XYZ or give this incentive if we start your loan application today.”
+- “My team leader told me I can waive XYZ or give this incentive if we start your loan application today.”

-If you’re in the real estate business it might be something like:
+If you’re in the real estate business, it might be something like this:

 - “I just saw a listing in XYZ neighborhood.
-You definitely want to take a look.”
+You want to take a look.”

 Say your phone number

 They’re going to have your phone number on the caller id, but I still think it’s good form to leave it in your message.
-If your calls are routed through a central number or you have a wonky extension then you definitely want to do this and maybe even repeat it twice.
+If your calls are routed through a central number, or you have a wonky extension, then you want to do this and maybe even repeat it twice.

 Tell them it’s okay to text